doronl07/888-DevOps-HS/README.md

 -	Notepad is the most important process on our system, and it must be running the whole time, unless we are under maintenance.
 -	When we want to start a maintenance, we need to create a file under c:\tmp\maintenance.txt.
 -	When maintenance is done, file can be removed.
+-	starting and stopping maintenance is done manually by the sysadmin.

 First Part